Biden will attend the return home of 3 US troops killed in Jordan, who he says 'risked it all'

 Rivers, who was 46 years old and went by Jerome, joined the Army Reserve in New Jersey in 2011 and served a nine-month tour in Iraq in 2018.

-Biden will not speak during the dignified transfer, a mournful ritual that, in recent years, has become increasingly uncommon as the U.S. withdrew from conflicts abroad, most notably the war in Afghanistan where U.S. involvement lasted two decades.
+The Dover ceremonies have been increasingly uncommon as the U.S. has withdrawn from conflicts abroad, most notably the war in Afghanistan where U.S. involvement lasted two decades.

 According to the most recent statistics available from the Defense Department, no service members were killed as a result of hostile action in 2022.
 Thirteen service members were killed as a result of hostile action the year prior during the fall of Kabul in Afghanistan, when a suicide bomber at the airport's Abbey Gate killed 11 Marines, one sailor and one soldier.
 Nine service members were killed as a result of hostile action in 2020.